Step 4. Specify Recovery Verification Options and Tests

 - Configure startup settings

 - Select tests that must be performed for the VM

-To specify recovery verification options and tests for a VM:
+To specify recovery verification options:

 - Click Edit on the right.

 - Use the Verification Options window to specify verification options.

 On the Role tab, select the role that the VM performs.
 Veeam Backup & Replication offers the following predefined roles for VMs:

 - Domain Controller (Authoritative Restore).
 In the Authoritative Restore mode, Veeam Backup & Replication starts a domain controller in the virtual lab and marks it as being authoritative to its replication partners.
 When other domain controllers (replication partners) are started in the virtual lab, they replicate data from the domain controller started in the Authoritative Restore mode.

 - Domain Controller (Non-Authoritative Restore).
 In the Non-Authoritative Restore mode, Veeam Backup & Replication restores a domain controller in the virtual lab and marks it as being non-authoritative to its replication partners.
 Non-authoritative domain controllers then replicate data from a domain controller started in the Authoritative Restore mode.